Want the perfect workout program?Take Quiz

 3) Spread Your Protein Throughout The Day:

 In order to keep your protein synthesis levels elevated evenly throughout the same day, aim to eat a serving of protein every 3-4 hours.
 Further, each serving should be at least 20g of protein to maximally stimulate muscle protein synthesis (MPS).
 While higher amounts will create a larger MPS, this seems to be the threshold where you stop getting the most bang for your buck.
+Determining the best timing for your protein shake can also help with muscle hypertrophy.

 4) Don’t Follow A Low-Carb Diet: